promotionsante/goodpracticestools/README.md

 ## Documentation

-As the designer of the HTML summary, you will find several elements in the package documentation to help you use the different features:
+As the designer of the HTML overview, you will find several elements in the package documentation to help you use the different features:

 - [How to prepare data for statistical